- 1. (Optional) Create separate workspaces

 Artifacts provide you with more freedom and flexibility when it comes to analyzing your research and sharing your insights.
 From independent atomic findings to detailed reports, you and your team can define the type of research outcome that suits your research results.

-When setting up your repository, it makes sense to create the Artifacts that you want to use in your workspace or optionally adapt the existing templates to your needs.
 For example, you add structured artifact information fields.
 This helps to make research results findable, also for colleagues who are using the Stakeholder Repository with access to published Artifacts only.
 Examples could be the customer journey phase, mentioned products, associated departments, or demographic information of Personas.

 Global tags

 Tags are used to categorize the actual research data.
-Specifically, global tags are those that are available in every project and thereby connect evidence across studies.
-We suggest that you set up a first set of global tags to start with and then reevaluate them in a few months.
-If you're working in Condens as a team, you may want to have a short meeting to decide on the first set of global tags jointly.
-It’s important that everyone on the team understands the tags and uses them consistently to get the best results.
+Specifically, Global Tags are those that are available in every project and thereby connect evidence across studies.
+We suggest that you set up a first set of Global Tags to start with and then reevaluate them in a few months.

-If you want to upload your already existing taxonomy, you can read more about importing tags from a CSV or Excel file here.
+If you want to upload your already existing taxonomy, you can read more about importing Tags from a CSV or Excel file here.

 We highly recommend this article about building a taxonomy that explains the principles behind a good tag structure in detail and shows examples of other companies.